-- 1. Looked After Children.
-Children in Public Care (also known as Looked After Children) in the care of the local authority and children who have been adopted or made subject to a child arrangement or special guardianship order immediately following having been looked after, including those who have been adopted from outside of England. - Exceptional need.
+- Looked After Children.
+Children in Public Care (also known as Looked After Children) in the care of the local authority and children who have been adopted or made subject to a child arrangement or special guardianship order immediately following having been looked after, including those who have been adopted from outside of England. - 2.
+Exceptional need.
 Priority to applicants who can demonstrate admission to a particular community school is necessary on the grounds of professionally supported educational, medical and/or social need and only this school can meet this need. - 3.
 Siblings.
 To brothers and sisters (siblings) of children already on the roll of the school who will still be in the school at the time the applicant is admitted. - 4.
 Children of staff.
-Children whose parent is a qualified teacher for a minimum of 0.6fte (16.5 hours teaching staff) who has been employed at the school concerned for two or more years at the time of application and/or children of a member of staff who has been recruited to fill a vacancy for which there is a demonstrable skill shortage. - 5.
+Children whose parent is a qualified teacher for a minimum of 0.6fte (16.5 hours teaching staff) who has been employed at the school concerned for two or more years at the time of application and/or children of any member of staff who has been recruited to fill a vacancy for which there is a demonstrable skill shortage. - 5.
 Random allocation within the designated priority area.
 All applicants living within the priority area will be randomly allocated a rank number using an Independent Observer RANDOM.ORG.
 Every applicant within the designated priority area to be considered has an equal opportunity of being selected using the random draw, the Admissions Team ('the Council') has no influence over the ranking results carried out by RANDOM.ORG. - 6.
 Nearest to the school outside of the priority area.

-- EHC plan: 2
+- EHC plan: 4

-- Looked After Children: 3

-- Exceptional need: 1

-- Siblings: 24
+- Siblings: 17

-- Random allocation: 30 out of 55 within the priority area
+- Random allocation: 39 out of 76 within the priority area